Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Clifton Beach - Kewarra Beach has 44 active public transport stops, all of which are bus stops.
-These stops are served by three different routes that together facilitate 382 weekly passenger trips.
-The area's transport accessibility is considered good, with residents on average located 375 meters from the nearest stop.
+Clifton Beach - Kewarra Beach has 44 active public transport stops.
+These are served by buses on three different routes that together facilitate 382 weekly passenger trips.
+The area's transport accessibility is rated good, with residents typically residing 375 meters from the nearest stop.

-Across all routes, buses run approximately 54 times a day, resulting in about eight weekly trips per individual stop.
+Across all routes, service frequency averages 54 trips per day, equating to approximately eight weekly trips per individual stop.

 Frequently Asked Questions - Transport